jimmybgammyknee/ACAD-BioinfoResume-July2022/index.md

 ---

 # What CV(s) do I have?
-### (Academic/Core-facility roles)

 <br>

-3. [A public, Long-form CV that I have on my personal website](https://jimmybgammyknee.github.io/cv/): An exhaustive list of all my work achievements, including:
+4. [A public, Long-form CV that I have on my personal website](https://jimmybgammyknee.github.io/cv/): An exhaustive list of all my work achievements, including:
     - Employment history
     - Papers
     - Conference proceedings